diepnguyenhoang/my_website/_docs/assignments/week05.md

 ## Dissemination plan

 Actually, besides my product could fulfill my personal need, when thinking of the prospective future of it, I believe it also has a potential to go on a business because of its functionalities.
-Firstly, it can be seen clearly that every biker would need it because it is convenient, helpful and compact ( 4 in 1 : holding flashlight, phone, camera, gopgo).
+Firstly, it can be seen clearly that every biker would need it because it is convenient, helpful and compact ( 4 in 1 : holding flashlight, phone, camera, Gopro).
 Secondly, target group is also large, which can range from students with limited budget, food-delivering staff with the need to use phone almost everytime (for searching map, or checking orders…), to vbloggers …
 Finally, with the market share on wide range of users, companies doing business related to bicycle can consider it as an add-on or accessories.